DreamOfTheRedChamber/leetcode/README.md

   * Notice that the assumption might have been changed.
   * Still need to walk through the entire thought process instead of jumping to the right answer directly.
 * For hard problems,
-  * It is not really practical to finish a tricky problems in a 45 minutes setting from scratch perfectly.
+  * It is of no shame to admit that it is really hard to finish a tricky problems in a 45 minutes setting from scratch and in a bug-free way.
+    * Some hard problems are already pretty popular.
+This means that the interviewer is trying to see you are really proficient in Leetcode.
     * Talk with interviewers about my thoughts before implementing.
     * Outline the code skeleton before implement every detail.